stumpapp/stump/apps/README.md

     └── util
 ```

-- `api`: This is where all of the query functions used by react query are defined.
-  - `query`: Non-mutating queries (GET) are defined here, grouped by entity (e.g. media, library, etc.)
+- `api`: This is where all of the query functions used by react query are defined, grouped by entity (e.g. media, library, etc.).
-  - `mutation`: Mutating queries (PUT, POST, DELETE, etc) are defined here, grouped by entity (e.g. media, library, etc.)
 - `components`: Custom React components live here.
 They are largely grouped by Entity and/or page.
   - `ui`: General purpose UI components live here, things like Buttons and what not.
 - `hooks`: Custom React hooks live here